Cruise Advice For the Best Ravenna Port Experience

 Getting From Ravenna Por Into the City

-Getting from Ravenna Port into the city center is relatively simple, though a bit of planning helps since the terminal is located about 13 km (8 miles) from the main historic sites.
-Fortunately, there are several easy ways to make the journey, depending on your budget and how much flexibility you want.
+Getting from the cruise terminal to the historic center is fairly simple, but a little planning helps since the port sits about 13 km (8 miles) from the main sights.
+Though, several easy transport options are available, depending on your budget and how much flexibility you want during your visit.

-Official Visit Ravenna Shuttle: For a similar experience, you can also book a round-trip shuttle through Visit Ravenna, which provides a reliable and easy transfer.
-It drops passengers off at Piazza Caduti per la Libertà, a perfect central starting point for exploring.
+You can also book a round-trip shuttle through Visit Ravenna for a simple and reliable transfer.
+The shuttle drops passengers at Piazza Caduti per la Libertà, which is a great starting point for exploring the historic center.

-Public Bus (Line 90): If you’re looking to save money, the public bus is the most budget-friendly choice at around €2.50.
-The stop is about a 10-minute walk from the terminal, and tickets can be purchased on board with a credit card or at the tourist hut nearby.
+The public bus is the cheapest option and costs about €2.50.
+The stop sits around a 10-minute walk from the cruise terminal.
+You can buy tickets on board with a credit card or at the nearby tourist hut.

 Getting Around Ravenna